 Short interest as a market-sentiment indicator is used to gauge how negative market participants feel about the stock.

-Shorting occurs on companies which investors perceive as overvalued, driving stock price closer to their fair value.
+Shorting occurs on companies which investors perceive as overvalued.
+Short sellers drive the APT share price closer to their fair value by selling borrowed shares.

-Short interest in Afterpay shares has been steadily rising since late 2017.
+Short interest in APT shares has been steadily rising since late 2017.

 However, this has fallen from a high of close to 10% to less than 5%.

 This is due to the positive news coming from the US and their entry into the UK.